 Mentor teachers are individuals that have been nominated by their principals to support the training of resident teachers.
 Mentors receive professional development and attend monthly seminars to support their coaching skills.
 For more information about becoming a mentor or to nominate a mentor, contact our Director of Urban Residency or our Director of Rural Residency.

-Resident teachers are asked to sign a three year service agreement.
-This includes the residency year plus two additional years in the classroom.
+Program participants are asked to sign a service agreement.
+This agreement includes completing the one-year residency program and committing to working in the field of education for two more years.
 In return, PEBC commits to providing you with five years of differentiated professional development.

 Program Participants are responsible for payment of a non-refundable $500 deposit.
 This deposit is required to secure enrollment in the program and is due within 30 days of acceptance.